Public health announces new COVID-19 testing days, hours

-The Georgia Department of Public Health Northwest Health District is changing testing hours at its ten Northwest Georgia drive-up COVID-19 testing locations.
+The Georgia Department of Public Health Northwest Health District is changing testing hours at its 10 Northwest Georgia drive-up COVID-19 testing locations.

-Beginning Monday, July 13, free testing will be available Monday through Friday from 8:30 a.m. to noon at the Chattooga, Catoosa, Dade, Gordon, Haralson, Paulding, Polk, and Walker county health departments.
-For health department locations and contact information, go to https://nwgapublichealth.org/counties.
+Beginning Monday, July 13, free testing will be available Monday through Friday from 8:30 a.m. to noon at the Chattooga, Catoosa, Dade, Gordon, Haralson, Paulding, Polk and Walker county health departments.

 Saturday testing at certain locations will depend on test-supply availability and, when possible, will be announced locally.